-Even as I am thinking about writing this, my heart is racing and tears are welling up in my eyes.
+Even as I am thinking about writing this, my heart is racing, and tears are welling up in my eyes.
 Writing and talking about this makes me really uncomfortable.

 I am talking about my fear and anxiety relating to travelling.

-Even though I haven’t been clinically diagnosed with claustrophobia, but I recognize the definition in myself.
+Even though I haven’t been clinically diagnosed with claustrophobia, I recognize the definition in myself.
 Claustrophobia: “abnormal and persistent fear of closed spaces, of being closed in or being shut in, as in elevators, tunnels, or any other confined space.”

 I’m not even sure if there is a name for my phobia.
 Between my claustrophobic characteristics and hypersensitivity to air, this is the closest thing I can find.